-The Finance Committee XXX this article.
+The Finance Committee recommends approval of this article.
 Passage of this article increases expenditures.

 These funds are used by the Town Clerk to fulfill her statutory requirement to keep archived hard copies of Town records.
+The balance in this account as of April 15, 2021 is \$2,733.20.